anandashankar/systemCentrality/README.md

 		ii.
 Random walks:

 2. Influence of nodes on other nodes in complex networks
 	A. K-shell decomposition of trial network identifying buckets of nodes.
-This method identifies those nodes which are more core to the network defined by coreness and hence considered as influential spreaders.